The Responsibility of the Artist: Resistance, Otherness, Exile 1926–2026 Colloquium

 In 21 – 22 September 2026 a two-day international scientific colloquium in Music Centre Helsinki will take place to provide viewpoints on questions of Music, Memory and European Values (MMEV) project themes.
 In the project, funded by the European Commission Citizenship, Equality, Rights and Values (CERV) programme, University of the Arts Helsinki Sibelius Academy’s theme is The Responsibility of the Artist: Resistance, Otherness, Exile 1926–2026.
 The project examines the consequences of totalitarianism for people and music communities through research and art (music), with a special focus on the Holocaust and Russian/Soviet totalitarianism, which has taken on new forms in the 2020s.

-The invited speakers of the two-day Colloquium will include Henrik Rosengren (Lund University), Susanna Välimäki (University of Helsinki), Simo Muir, Oana Andreic (The Gheorghe Dima National Academy of Music), Dario Martinelli (Kaunas University of Technology), Jean-Marie Jacono (Aix-Marseille Université) and Elaine Kelly (University of Edinburgh).
+The invited speakers of the two-day Colloquium will include Henrik Rosengren (Lund University), Susanna Välimäki (University of Helsinki), Simo Muir, Oana Andreica (The Gheorghe Dima National Academy of Music), Dario Martinelli (Kaunas University of Technology), Jean-Marie Jacono (Aix-Marseille Université) and Elaine Kelly (University of Edinburgh).

-The colloquium will take place in the Music Centre’s auditorium, and the Masterclass and concerts will be arranged in the Camerata Hall.
+The colloquium will take place in the Helsinki Music Centre’s auditorium, and the Masterclass and concerts will be arranged in the Camerata Hall.

 Programme on Monday 21 September 2026